Infinite-Sage/Inventory-Analysis-Case-Study/README.md

 ### Project Overview

-This project analyzes a retail inventory dataset covering sales and stock movements from 2020 to 2022.
+This project analyzes a retail company's inventory dataset across different product categories and countries using Tableau dashboards.
-Using Tableau, I performed a full exploratory analysis and developed interactive dashboards to help optimize inventory purchasing decisions, reduce dead stock, and improve category-level performance.
+The objective is to optimize inventory management, identify top-performing product classes, and guide future purchasing strategies.

-The analysis focuses on revenue generation by product class (ABC analysis), inventory turnover efficiency, country-level order distribution, and category performance.
+The dataset is fictional but simulates a real-world retail inventory scenario.

 ### Business Objective